 Since he started exhibiting in the late 1940s, Latham has been associated with several national and international artistic movements, including the first phase of conceptual art in the 1960s.
 He was an important contributor to the Destruction in Art Symposium of 1966, and also a co-founding member of the Artist Placement Group APG (1966-89), along with Barbara Steveni, Jeffrey Shaw, David Hall, Anna Ridley and Barry Flanagan, an initiative that was to expand the reach of art and artists into wider society through organisations of all kinds, at all levels and on a basis equivalent to any other specialist.

-Adopting a holistic approach, the Serpentine exhibition spans Latham’s career to include the artist’s iconic spray and roller paintings; his one-second drawings; films such as Erth (1971) and Latham’s monumental work, Five Sisters (1976) from his Scottish Office placement with APG.
+Adopting a holistic approach, the Serpentine exhibition spanned Latham’s career to include the artist’s iconic spray and roller paintings; his one-second drawings; films such as Erth (1971) and Latham’s monumental work, Five Sisters (1976) from his Scottish Office placement with APG.

-Over the course of the exhibition, Flat Time House, John Latham’s studio home in Peckham, south London, will open to the public, hosting a programme of workshops and events.
+Over the course of the exhibition, Flat Time House, John Latham’s studio home in Peckham, south London, opened to the public, hosting a programme of workshops and events.
 In 2003, Latham declared Flat Time House a living sculpture.
 Since 2008, it has been a gallery, residency space and centre for experimental events and research into Flat Time.
 It is also home to the John Latham archive.
 On 13 May 2017, Flat Time House Curator/Director Gareth Bell-Jones led a tour of the exhibition, A World View: John Latham.